borogk/cm-doom/README.md

 `-cman <file>` *(optional)* loads a camera profile (.cman file), previously exported by the Cameraman Editor ([how to export](https://github.com/borogk/zdoom-cameraman/blob/main/docs/ch05.player.md#how-to-export-a-camera-profile-from-editor)).
+If not specified, Cameraman functionality is disabled and all parameters described below are ignored.

 `-cman_auto_skip` *(optional)* automatically skips to the frame when the camera becomes active (**'delay'** parameter in camera profile).
 Requires demo playback to work.